Duff Goldman Bio

 In March 2002, Duff quit his day job and opened Charm City Cakes.
 There, he was able to show off his creativity, which comes from a long line of artistic genes.
 The bakery became a household name on the hit Food Network show Ace of Cakes, which aired for 10 seasons.
 Duff is also a graffiti artist, a metal sculptor and a musician who plays bass in the Elvis tribute band Danger Ace and the indie band Sand Ox.
 More recently, Duff and his team opened a second bakery location, Charm City Cakes West in Los Angeles.

-Fans of Duff can find him on Food Network's new series Worst Bakers in America.
-He is also a judge on Holiday Baking Championship and Spring Baking Championship.
+Duff serves as a judge on Food Network's Holiday Baking Championship and Spring Baking Championship.
 And with Valerie Bertinelli, he hosts and judges Kids Baking Championship.

-More information about Duff Goldman can be found on his website, www.charmcitycakes.com.
+Duff's cookbooks include Ace of Cakes (2009) and Duff Bakes (2015).
+More information can be found on his website, www.charmcitycakes.com.